Selective Address Mobility

 spec.values, then project them withcapture.targetFromandownershipDiscovery.subnetRefFrom.

-SAMNodeSet is the next write-once aggregation point for the same fabric.
-It
+SAMNodeSet is the write-once aggregation point for a fabric.
+It supplies the

-the same source.
-SAMTransportProfile topology derivation from a node set is
+SAMTransportProfile topology derivation from a node set uses

-designed around addressingMode: pair-stable so adding a node does not renumber
+addressingMode: pair-stable so adding a node does not renumber existing tunnel

 apiVersion: mobility.routerd.net/v1alpha1